 It is very important to know the purpose of your business card.
 Established businessmen are generally selective of who gets information regarding their phone number and job title.
 And hence strategize details accordingly.

 Including a few of your special skills on a business card will let people know what your expertise is.
 But do not squeeze in a whole resume as that will make your business card overwhelming.

 For example, say you are a graphic designer who is well versed with the latest technology.
 So, you can mention special skills such as excellent IT skills with design and photo-editing software on your business card.

 A business card with incorrect contact information is useless.
 If you are switching jobs, make sure that the business card has updated information.

-Also try to give as many contact details as possible such as email ID, phone number, and social media accounts to connect with.
+Also try to give as many contact details as possible such as email ID, phone number, business location, and social media accounts to connect with.